ecfedele/ariadne/README.md

 Due to limitations with GitHub's license recognition, only one license could be assigned to this repository.
 However, the various materials contained herein are licensed according to their type; all programming code, including that found under [`ModelBuilding/`](https://github.com/ecfedele/ariadne/tree/main/ModelBuilding) and [`WpfApp/`](https://github.com/ecfedele/ariadne/tree/main/WpfApp), is licensed under [version 3 of the GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html), whereas the documentation is licensed separately:

-- Materials under [`Documentation/Thesis`](), being related to the proof-of-concept academic work I am preparing about Ariadne's design, are licensed under the [Creative Commons license, attribution/non-commercial/sharealike, version 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- Materials under [`Documentation/Thesis`](https://github.com/ecfedele/ariadne/tree/main/Documentation/Thesis), being related to the proof-of-concept academic work I am preparing about Ariadne's design, are licensed under the [Creative Commons license, attribution/non-commercial/sharealike, version 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-- Materials under [`Documentation/UsersGuide`]() are licensed under the [GNU Free Documentation License, version 1.3](https://www.gnu.org/licenses/fdl-1.3.txt).
+- Materials under [`Documentation/UsersGuide`](https://github.com/ecfedele/ariadne/tree/main/Documentation/UsersGuide) (not yet composed) are licensed under the [GNU Free Documentation License, version 1.3](https://www.gnu.org/licenses/fdl-1.3.txt).

 The plaintext versions of these licenses are placed, for the viewer's reference, in the root directory of this repository.

+## Installation and Configuration

+*Please note that an active Python configuration is not required beyond anything which may be required for bare .NET dependencies.
+The programs found in [`ModelBuilding/`](https://github.com/ecfedele/ariadne/tree/main/ModelBuilding) are solely for preparation of the neural network models and, once trained, are not necessary for proper operation of the main Ariadne program.*